Data and Measurement

 tells the function we want state-level dataverbose = F

-tells the function not to print other stuffAnytime you load data into R, try some combination of the following to get a high-level overview (HLO) of the data
+The first time you load a dataset into R, you should try to get a high-level overview (HLO) of the data

 gives you the dimensions (# of rows and columns)View(data)